-Ivanka’s Paid Family Leave Plan Could Be Overhauled
+Ivanka’s Paid-Family-Leave Plan Could Be Overhauled

 In mid-May, President Trump released a budget request that called for deep cuts across many departments.
 But the classically conservative plan also included something Democrats had long been lobbying for: paid family leave.
-Spearheaded by Ivanka Trump, the $25-billion plan allowed for six weeks of paid leave for mothers and fathers after the birth or adoption of a child (an update of a previous version that only included birth mothers).
+Spearheaded by Ivanka Trump, the $25 billion plan allowed for six weeks of paid leave for mothers and fathers after the birth or adoption of a child (an update of a previous version that only included birth mothers).
 But a new report from the Associated Press suggests the First Daughter is “flexible” on both the contents and funding of the plan.

 “She said that [the current plan] was just a placeholder or a stake in the ground and they’re open to other ideas,” Isabel Sawhill, a Brookings Institution scholar who presented an alternative plan to the White House alongside an American Enterprise Institute representative, told the AP.
 Sawhill was part of a bipartisan group of scholars the First Daughter reportedly met with this week.

-One of the main differences between the two plans – the one the White House has put forward and the one the Brookings Institution proposed – is funding.
+One of the main differences between the two plans — the one the White House has put forward and the one the Brookings Institution proposed — is funding.
 The former would require states to finance the paid-leave benefit through unemployment insurance programs; they’d be “expected to adjust” their tax structures if they don’t have enough money.
 According to the AP, that “adjustment” would likely lead to higher taxes for businesses.
-The White House argued that a state-based program lets states set benefits that make sense for them, but others have expressed concern: “We can’t take any more unfunded mandates from the federal government,” said Virginia Governor Terry McAuliffe, a Democrat.
+The White House argued that a state-based program lets states set benefits that make sense for them, but others have expressed concern: “We can’t take any more unfunded mandates from the federal government,” said Virginia governor Terry McAuliffe, a Democrat.

 The AEI-Brookings plan, on the other hand, would be financed through a federal payroll tax on employees, as well as other budget savings.
 It also reportedly calls for “eight weeks of paid leave at 70 percent of a person’s wages, capped at $600 a week.”